More at rubyonrails.org:

 => false

-As you can see, our validation lets us know that our Person is not valid without a name attribute.
-The second Person will not be persisted to the database.
+As you can see, the Person is not valid without a name attribute.

 Before we dig into more details, let's talk about how validations fit into the big picture of your application.